Outside the Gate: Release and critical reception

 Outside the Gate was not released until 27 June 1988 and entered the UK Albums Chart at number 92, staying for just one week.
 It was panned by critics.
 Sounds said of the album: "It's a stodgy, inconclusive LP that fails in all but the most basic of senses to achieve its end, leaving us feeling soured and unimpressed".
 NME shared the same point of view and depicted it as "a private breakfast of ideas, depicting poor old Jaz wading through quicksand with his jeans rolled down yet again.
 Worse ... he seems to be wandering off in exactly the same direction".
 Retrospective reviews have remained largely negative; David Jeffries of AllMusic said that "pallid synths poorly imitate orchestras, the complex song structures are just tedious, Coleman acts as if he's Freddie Mercury and David Bowie mashed together, and none of the throb, thunder or heavy riffage so important to the Killing Joke name is to be found."
 Adrien Begrand of PopMatters called it simply "disastrous".

 The album was not promoted with any gigs and was not even released in the USA.
 Two singles, "America" and "My Love of This Land", were released but did little to improve its fortunes.
 The video for the former song featured Coleman and Walker along with drummer Copley and session bassist Jerome Rimson, who did not actually record or play live with the band.

 Due to poor sales, Virgin dropped the group two months after the release of the album.
 In 2008, the album was re-released with bonus tracks, including rough mixes of some songs.
-The previously unreleased track "May Day" was re-written as part of "Tiahuanaco".
+The previously unreleased track "May Day" was re-written as parts of "The Calling" and "Tiahuanaco" for the final album.
 The original release was dedicated to Conny Plank, who had produced several Killing Joke records, after his death in 1987.
 The 2008 reissue was dedicated to Raven, following his death the previous year.